• Skip to primary navigation

 • Fee Schedule

-• Stormwater
+• Stormwater Runoff

-• Building Dept. FAQs
+• Building Department FAQs

 • Happening Now

-Identity Theft
+Mail Theft & Identity Theft

-Identity theft may come in multiple forms, but its impact is always frustrating and oftentimes devastating.
+Identity theft may come in multiple forms, but its impact is always frustrating and often devastating.
 In fact, anyone can be a victim of identity theft.
 For this reason, it is vital that everyone understand how to protect themselves.

 Signs It’s a Scam

-• Scammers often say there is a problem or a prize.
-They may say you owe money, have won something, or that there is a virus on your computer.
-You may also be asked to verify personal information.
+• They may say you owe money, have won something, or that there is a virus on your computer.

-• Scammers pressure you to do something immediately.
-They want to catch you off guard before you have a chance to think twice.
-They may threaten you with arrest, losing a license or business, or that your computer is about to be corrupted.
+• They want to catch you off guard before you have a chance to think twice.

 Ways to Protect Yourself